Table of Contents

 When we talk about bees people often imagine honey bees, but there are many native bees like – mason bees , leafcutter bees and sweat bees are the unsung heroes of pollination.
 They are more efficient in pollination compared to honey bees but also vulnerable to habitat loss.

-1.Prioritise hyper-local native plant : it is most uncommon advice, instead of generic “bee friendly” flowers plant hyper local native species.
+1. Prioritise hyper-local native plants: it is the most uncommon advice, instead of generic “bee-friendly” flowers, plant hyper-local native species.
 They can be found easily in your region.
-Native often specialize plants.
+Natives often specialize in plants.

-4. DIY sand nesting zone : some native bees prefer Sandy and well drained soil to lay eggs.
+4. DIY sand nesting zone: Some native bees prefer Sandy and well-drained soil to lay eggs.
 Place a shallow sand tray in a sunny, dry corner of your yard or balcony.
 It will help in attracting rare species like polyester bees.

 What challenges native pollinators face